 Literally when I wasn’t sleeping, we were eating.
 So grateful we found a delicious menu at the local Loving Hut (not so much a fan of the Seattle menu unfortunately), and a wicked amazing vegan restaurant called Soul Kitchen.
 Since we were only there for the one night that was how we spent our visit.
 Folks- spend way more time in Sofia than we did.
 It seems really cool!

 But an even better tip – make sure that if you change countries you check to see if a time zone change is also necessary… Yeeeeaaaah, nearly missed our flight due to that fk-up.
-There we were, sat at the Loving Hut for the second time in 2 days, about to enjoy our final bean meal of the journey, when the kind lady at the counter somehow brought up the time, whipping us into a frenzied rush to grab a cab and get to the airport in time to catch our plan an hour later than we had hoped.
+There we were, sat at the Loving Hut for the second time in 2 days, about to enjoy our final meal of the journey, when the kind lady at the counter somehow brought up the time, whipping us into a frenzied rush to grab a cab and get to the airport in time to catch our plane an hour later than we had hoped.
 Her kindness didn’t stop at the cafe either, she happily called and explained our situation to a cabbie (there was also a bit of a disagreement over something that wasn’t translated and explained to us).

 Please check your time zones.
 I suppose that’s one of the faults of crossing borders by bus rather than plane when they announce the local time as soon as the wheels touchdown.